Corporate tax in the UK currently stands at 19%.

 Earnings which relate to duties performed in the UK in a tax year are taxable in full unless they are exempt from UK tax under the terms of a Double Taxation Arrangement.

-A UK resident taxpayer who is non-domiciled in the UK and is opting to tax on a remittance basis can claim relief in respect of earnings from duties carried out overseas if these earnings are not remitted to the UK.
-This is known as “Overseas Workday Relief” and is subject to certain criteria.
+A UK resident taxpayer who is non-domiciled in the UK and is opting to tax on a remittance basis can claim relief in respect of earnings from duties carried out overseas if these earnings are not remitted to the UK subject to certain criteria.

 Please contact us for further guidance in this area.